OptimalBits/ground/Readme.md

 ##Philosophy

 The philosophy of Ground is to focus on *performance* and *simplicity*.
+We wrote the complex code so that you don't.

 It should be a complete Web framework that is fun to use, that uses efficiently the newest web browser technologies, and that relies on Node.js server technology to provide scalability and synchronization.
-It tries to be un-orthodox in some areas, like providing a hierarchical routing system or only relaying on socket.io for communication instead of AJAX.
+It provides some innovations such as hierarchical routes and bi-directional client / server communication.

 ##Dependencies